Rod Structures and Patching Matrices: a review: Rod structures

 The Schwarzschild solution, Lorentzian or Riemannian, is asymptotically flat and so has the asymptotics identified in \cite{H} for stationary, axisymmetric Ricci-flat metrics (though in the Lorentzian case these must have been written down earlier).
 In terms of a spherical radial coordinate $R$ these have the expansion (see also \cite{bs} or \cite{kl})

 with $m,L$ the total mass and angular momentum (and this is now the Riemannian case).
 The Weyl-Papapetrou coordinates are

 and the twist potential for the Killing vector $K=\partial_t$ is

-The outer rods are immediately identifiable as $\theta=0,\pi$.
+The outer rods are immediately identifiable as $\theta=0,\pi$, though we can have no information about nodes.
 For the top rod at $\theta=0$ we obtain \be P_+=\left( \right).\ee This expansion will be useful below.
 In particular, it shows that for Riemannian ALF we may suppose wlog that $P_+\rightarrow \left( \right)$ as $z\rightarrow\infty$.
 This was shown in \cite{F} for the Lorentzian case when instead $P_+\rightarrow I$.

 Having obtained the asymptotics for AF/ALF, it's worth taking a moment to do the corresponding thing for AE/ALE.
 Following a suggestion of James Lucietti, we can obtain the asymptotics of 4-dimensional AE/ALE from those implicit in \cite{H} for those particular 5-dimensional AF/ALF vacua which are just 4-dimensional vacua times a line.
-We consider the perturbation of (\ref{e1}), changing the coordinates to eliminate subscripts: \be g=\Theta^2(du^2+dv^2)+\left( \right) \left( \right) \left( \right) ,\ee where $\Phi,\Xi$ are to be regarded as small, and $\Theta$ is close to one (we've used a gauge transformation to set the trace of the metric perturbation to zero).
+We consider the perturbation of (\ref{e1}), changing the coordinates to eliminate subscripts: \be g=\Theta^2(du^2+dv^2)+\left( \right) \left( \right) \left( \right) ,\ee where $\Phi,\Xi$ are to be regarded as small, and $\Theta$ is close to one (and we've used a gauge transformation to set the trace of the metric perturbation to zero).
 For the Weyl-Papapetrou coordinates we obtain

 Linearising the Yang equation (\ref{11}) with this $J$ leads to the Laplace equation for $\Phi$ \be (uv\Phi_u)_u+(uv\Phi_v)_v=0, \ee and an equation for $\Xi$: \be (\frac{1}{uv}\Xi_u)_u+(\frac{1}{uv}\Xi_v)_v=0.\ee This last is simplified by the substitution